ffMathy/typescript-cs-poco/README.md

 ##### ignoreVirtual

-If set to true, virtual properties will be ignored.
+If set to `true`, virtual properties will be ignored.
 This is useful for things like EF-created POCOs that may have virtual reference fields that shouldn't be included.

 ##### includeInterfaces

-If set to true, any interfaces found in the given files will also be included as Typescript interfaces.
+If set to `true`, any interfaces found in the given files will also be included as Typescript interfaces.
 By default interfaces are ignored.

 ##### customTypeTranslations